dpsa4fl/overview/README.md

 4. The aggregation servers verify that the submitted vectors are well-formed (clipped, with L2 norm less than 1).
    This is done in a distributed way, without any knowledge being gained about the values of the clients' submissions.
 5. Each aggregation server adds noise to the clients' shares to provide pre-established privacy guarantees.
-5. The aggregation servers compute the *aggregate gradient* as a sum of all client gradients.
-It contains noise from all the aggregation servers and is sent to the ML server.
+5. The aggregation servers compute the *aggregate gradient* as a sum of all client gradients, again in a distributed fashion.
+The aggregate contains noise from all the aggregation servers and is sent to the ML server.
 6. The ML server updates its model and can initiate a new training round.

 ## Implementation
 For aggregation of gradient vectors we use [prio-rs](https://github.com/divviup/libprio-rs).
 Its mechanism for zero-knowledge proofs on secret-shared data (which is used for verifying that gradient vectors are bounded) is described [here](https://crypto.stanford.edu/prio) and [here](https://eprint.iacr.org/2019/188).
 We plan to use the [flower](https://github.com/adap/flower) framework for federation.